 Remedies for Itchy Ears

-- Aloe vera or the contents of a vitamin E capsule can soothe red or inflamed areas of the ear.
+- The contents of a vitamin E capsule can soothe red or inflamed areas of the ear.

 - A gentle cleaning with a cotton swab or gauze dipped into vegetable oil can help to remove a buildup of wax and dirt.